 VM-20 Section 9.F.8.d Procedure for Setting Prescribed Gross Asset Spreads……:

 Interest rate swap spreads over Treasuries shall be prescribed by the NAIC for use throughout the cash-flow model wherever appropriate for transactions and operations including, but not limited to, purchase, sale, settlement, cash flows of derivative positions and reset of floating rate investments.
 A current and long-term swap spread curve shall be prescribed for year one and years four and after, respectively, with yearly grading in between.

-The three month and six month points on the swap spread curves shall be the market observable values for these tenors.
-Currently, this shall be the corresponding London Interbank Offered Rate (LIBOR) spreads over Treasuries.
-When the NAIC determines LIBOR is no longer effective, the NAIC shall recommend a replacement to the Life Actuarial (A) Task Force which shall be effective upon adoption by the Task Force.
+The current prescribed swap spread curve shall be the Secured Overnight Financing Rate (SOFR) swap curve.

+The long term SOFR swap spread curve, given that the SOFR swap market did not emerge before late 2021 and that SOFR is an index for which there is no official data before April 2, 2018, shall be calculated based on 15 year moving averages of prescribed estimates of historical SOFR swap spreads.

+VM-20 Appendix 2.F Current Benchmark Swap Spreads:

-.F.
-Current Benchmark Swap Spreads
+F. Current Benchmark Swap Spreads

-1. For tenors of one year to 30 years, extract swap spread data determined as of the last business day of the month by maturity.
-For Bank of America data, convert the swap rate for each maturity to a swap spread by subtracting the corresponding maturity Treasury yield from the swap rate.
-For JP Morgan, the swap spread is provided for each maturity.
+1. For tenors of 3 months, 6 months, and one year to 30 years, extract swap spread data determined as of the last business day of the month by maturity from at least two reputable data sources.
+If the data source provides swap rates rather than swap spreads, convert the swap rate for each maturity to a swap spread by subtracting the corresponding maturity Treasury yield from the swap rate.

-2. Average the Bank of America swap spread with the JP Morgan swap spread by maturity determined as of the last business day of the month.
+2. Average the swap spreads from the data sources by maturity determined as of the last business day of the month.

 3. Publish the Current Benchmark Swap Spreads by maturity in a table.

+[Drafting Note: The tables will be labeled to indicate they contain SOFR swap spreads.

+VM-20 Appendix 2.G Long-Term Benchmark Swap Spreads:

 G. Long-Term Benchmark Swap Spreads

-1. Extract daily swap spread data over the prescribed observation period (rolling 15-year period) ending on the last business day of the quarter.
-For Bank of America data, convert the daily swap rate for each maturity to a swap spread by subtracting the corresponding maturity Treasury yield from the swap rate.
-For JP Morgan, the daily swap spread is provided for each maturity.
+1. Extract daily swap spread data over the prescribed observation period (rolling 15-year period) ending on the last business day of the quarter from at least two reputable data sources.
+If the data source provides swap rates rather than swap spreads, convert the daily swap rate for each maturity to a swap spread by subtracting the corresponding maturity Treasury yield from the swap rate.

+Starting in 2023 and before 2037, calculate SOFR swap spreads as follows for each business day “u” on or after the effective date of the adoption by the Life Actuarial (A) Task Force of SOFR swap spreads as the replacement for swap spreads previously prescribed:

+For each maturity “m” = 0.25, 0.5, 1 … 30 years, and business day “u”:

+SOFR swap spread(m,u) = SOFR swap rate(m,u) - Treasury yield(m,u).

+For each business day before the effective date of the adoption by the Life Actuarial (A) Task Force of SOFR swap spreads as the replacement for swap spreads previously prescribed, utilize Bloomberg’s 2021-03-05 published USD Spread Adjustments as follows:

+For each maturity “m” = 3 or 6 months, and business day “u”:

+SOFR swap spread(3 months,u) = LIBOR swap spread(3 months,u) - 0.26161% (the USD 3-month Spread Adjustment)

+SOFR swap spread(6 months,u) = LIBOR swap spread(6 months,u) - 0.42826% (the USD 6-month Spread Adjustment)

+For each maturity “m” = 1 … 30 years, and business day “u”:

+SOFR swap spread(m,u) = LIBOR swap spread(m,u) - 0.26161% (the USD 3-month Spread Adjustment)

+During and after 2037, calculate SOFR swap spreads as follows for each maturity “m” = 0.25, 0.5, 1 … 30 years:

+SOFR swap spread(m,u) = SOFR swap rate(m,u) - Treasury yield(m,u).